Start9Labs/documentation/site/source/user-manual/upgrade-hardware/index.rst

   :class: large-5
   :anchor: Upgrade

-  This is for if you want to replace/upgrade your SSD
+  This is for replacing or upgrading your SSD

 .. topic-box::
   :title: Upgrade Kit v0.2 - v0.3